 However, Zambrano parents will now finally be entitled to apply for and receive a residence card thanks to changes taking effect on 8 November 2012.

 A new provision is being inserted into the EEA Regulations allowing for the issue of a ‘derivative residence card’ granting rights of entry and residence to applicants where the following requirements are met:

 - The applicant is the primary carer of a British citizen;

 - The British citizen is residing in the UK; and

 - The British citizen would be unable to reside in the UK if the applicant had to leave the UK.

 The issue of a ‘derivative residence card’, which is different to a standard residence card, may eventually give rise to its own legal challenges.
 However, for the time being, life has just got a lot easier for Zambrano parents.

-If you are affected by the issues raised in the article and require immigration legal advice please call our Immigration team on 020 7631 4141.
+If you are affected by the issues raised in the article and require immigration legal advice please contact Karma Hickman or call our Immigration team on 020 7631 4141.

 This article originally appeared on the Fisher Meredith website in October 2012.